Public Health Nurse

 Are Any Certifications or Credentials Needed?

-Certification in public health nursing is usually required.
+Certification in an area of public health nursing is sometimes required.
 Some BSN nursing programs incorporate public health nursing courses within the nursing program.
 Graduates can then apply for certification through the state nursing board.
 For nursing programs that do not have a public health focus, various educational institutions can fulfill the required curricula.
 Educational needs are dependent on the academic background of the applicant.
 The basic required coursework should include:

 - Community health nursing